In this guide I disassemble a Compaq Presario CQ50 laptop.

 Disconnect four cables from the motherboard.

-Remove the motherboard from the laptop base.
+Remove the motherboard from the bottom case.

-Disconnect the cooling fan cable from the motherboard.
+Disconnect the cooling fan cable.

 Loosen four screws securing the cooling fan assembly.